 Dr. Rucker completed his Plastic Surgery Residency in 1984.
 Because of his desire to devote a large portion of his practice to Restorative Breast Surgery, he chose to attend a fellowship in Breast Surgery in Atlanta, Georgia.
 He became board certified in Plastic and Reconstructive Surgery in 1986 and attained the position of Fellow in the American College of Surgeons in 1989.
-During his 22 years of practice in west central Wisconsin, Dr. Rucker has performed approximately 800 restorative breast procedures.
+During his 30= years of practice in west central Wisconsin, Dr. Rucker has performed over 800 restorative breast procedures.

 The treatment options range from conservative to operative.
-A conservative approach called the Hoffman technique may help to loosen the adhesions at the base of the nipple.
-Place a thumb on each side of the base of the nippleÛdirectly at the base of the nipple, not at the edge of the areola.
+A conservative approach called the Hoffman technique may help to loosen the adhesions at the base of the nipple.* Place a thumb on each side of the base of the nipple directly at the base of the nipple, not at the edge of the areola.
 Push firmly against your breast tissue while at the same time pulling the nipple and loosen the tightness at the base of the nipple, which will make it move up and outward.
 Repeat this twice per day.
 The surgical release of the inverted nipple is accomplished by a release of the fibrotic bands beneath the nipple that are causing the problem.
 Care is taken to avoid damage to the lactiferous ducts; however in severe cases the preservation of these structures may not be possible.
 The surgery is done under a local anesthetic on an outpatient basis.
 The operative time is approximately one hour.

 Most patients rate the pain level as a 1 on a scale of 1 to 10.* All patients are given detailed postoperative written instructions and prescriptions for pain control and an antibiotic.
 Normal activity is tolerated well in the first week.* Your final consultation usually occurs 5 months after your procedure.